cyrusimap/cyrus-imapd/docsrc/imap/reference/faqs/o-deleted-expired-expunged-purged.rst

 permanently unless ``expunge_mode: delayed`` is used.

-Recovering expunged messages requires administrator assistance, who can use command-line tools such as :ref:`imap-admin-systemcommands-unexpunge` to list and restore messages expunged.
-See the documentation on :ref:`imap-admin-systemcommands-unexpunge` for a walk-through on how that works.
+Recovering expunged messages requires administrator assistance, who can use command-line tools such as :ref:`imap-reference-manpages-systemcommands-unexpunge` to list and restore messages expunged.
+See the documentation on :ref:`imap-reference-manpages-systemcommands-unexpunge` for a walk-through on how that works.

-With the use of ``expunge_mode: delayed``, a regular ``EVENT`` (see :cyrusman:`cyrus.conf(5)`) is responsible for triggering :ref:`imap-admin-systemcommands-cyr_expire`.
+With the use of ``expunge_mode: delayed``, a regular ``EVENT`` (see :cyrusman:`cyrus.conf(5)`) is responsible for triggering :ref:`imap-reference-manpages-systemcommands-cyr_expire`.
 This utility takes a parameter ``-X <days>`` to delete from the filesystem any messages that had been expunged (by the user or the IMAP client) more than ``<days>`` days ago.

-In other words, using ``expunge_mode: delayed`` and :ref:`imap-admin-systemcommands-cyr_expire` allows an administrator to recover messages that have been deleted by the user less than ``<days>`` ago.
+In other words, using ``expunge_mode: delayed`` and :ref:`imap-reference-manpages-systemcommands-cyr_expire` allows an administrator to recover messages that have been deleted by the user less than ``<days>`` ago.

 ..
 NOTE::